kimberly-0/track-and-trace/README.md

 ## Preview

-Click [here](https://youtu.be/hBZEWHxWpEQ) for a video preview of the program
+Click [here](https://youtu.be/hBZEWHxWpEQ) for a video preview of the program on YouTube

 ![Screenshot of track and trace program](https://github.com/kidijkmans/track-and-trace/blob/master/preview.png)